-The Health Board's Risk Management Framework supports the risk management process.
-This is a continuous process that should methodically address all the significant risks associated with all the activities of the Health Board.
-All risks are assessed in terms of likelihood and impact using the Health Board's risk scoring matrix which helps to facilitate a level of consistency and understanding of the scoring and ranking of risks throughout the organisation.
+The health board's Risk Management Framework supports the risk management process.
+This is a continuous process that should methodically address all the significant risks associated with all the activities of the health hoard.
+All risks are assessed in terms of likelihood and impact using the health board's risk scoring matrix which helps to facilitate a level of consistency and understanding of the scoring and ranking of risks throughout the organisation.

-Risks are identified in a bottom-up and top-down approach throughout the Health Board.
-Each corporate and operational directorate is responsible for ensuring risks to achieving their objectives, delivering a safe and effective service and compliance with legislation and standards, are identified, assessed and managed to an acceptable level, i.e. within the Board's agreed risk tolerance.
+Risks are identified in a bottom-up and top-down approach throughout the health board.
+Each corporate and operational directorate is responsible for ensuring risks to achieving their objectives, delivering a safe and effective service and compliance with legislation and standards, are identified, assessed and managed to an acceptable level, i.e. within the board's agreed risk tolerance.

-Communicating and consulting with internal and external stakeholders and partners, as appropriate, at each stage of the risk management process and concerning the process is important.
+Communicating and consulting with internal and external stakeholders and partners is an important part of the risk management process.
 The frequency of the communication will vary depending upon the severity of the risk and is discussed and agreed with the stakeholders and partners.
-For example, our risk related to the delivery of integrated community and acute unscheduled care services requires a whole system approach, and the Health Board has been working with its partners in WAST and local authorities to take forward work to try to improve flow within our hospitals.
+For example, our risk related to the delivery of integrated community and acute unscheduled care services requires a whole system approach, and the health board has been working with its partners in WAST and local authorities to take forward work to try to improve flow within our hospitals.

 Engagement of stakeholders has also taken place through multi-agency partnership working.
-The Regional Partnership Board is part of the Health Board governance structure that helps to support the management of risk facing the organisation through collective dialogue.
+The Regional Partnership Board is part of the health board governance structure that helps to support the management of risk facing the organisation through collective dialogue.

-In 2021/22, Executive Directors identified a number of principal risks, those that may affect the achievement of our strategic objectives, through a series of executive team workshops, before they were collectively agreed by the Executive Team.
-These principal risks now form part of our Board Assurance Framework (BAF) to support the implementation of the Health Board's strategy and provide the Board with on-going assurance on the achievement of its objectives.
+In 2021/22, executive directors identified several principal risks, those that may affect the achievement of our strategic objectives, through a series of executive team workshops, before they were collectively agreed by the executive team.
+These principal risks now form part of our Board Assurance Framework (BAF) to support the implementation of the health board's strategy and provide the board with on-going assurance on the achievement of its objectives.

-Executive Directors are also responsible for identifying significant operational risks for the Corporate Risk Register (CRR).
-These corporate risks can reflect new or emerging risks from discussions or risks escalated by individual Executive Directors from their directorate to be collectively agreed by the Executive Team for entry onto the CRR.
+Executive directors are also responsible for identifying significant operational risks for the Corporate Risk Register (CRR).
+These corporate risks can reflect new or emerging risks from discussions or risks escalated by individual executive directors from their directorate to be collectively agreed by the executive team for entry onto the CRR.